Azure/AzureDataLake/docs/PowerShell/UserManual.md

 * **Get** access settings for a specific file or folder

-    * Get all access settings of a file or folder

-            Get-AzureDataLakeItemAccess -Path $path -All

     * Get the user owner of a file or folder

             Get-AzureDataLakeItemAccess -Path $path -UserOwner